DevExpress-Examples/office-file-api-ai-implementation/README.md

 <!-- default badges end -->
 # Office File API – Integrate AI to Generate Accessible Descriptions

 The following project integrates AI capabilities into a DevExpress-powered Office File API Web API application.
-OpenAI API is used to generate descriptions for images in Microsoft Word files and for Excel charts.
+OpenAI API is used to generate descriptions for images, charts and hyperlinks in Microsoft Word and Excel files.

 > [!note]
 > Before you incorporate this solution in your app, please be sure to read and understand OpenAI's license agreement and terms of use.